 Place the ball of dough in a lightly greased bowl, turning it once so the entire surface is greased.

 Cover and let it rise in a warm place until it doubles in size.
 This takes about 2 hours.
+While you wait take some time to check out some of my other favorite snack foods.
+Fudgy Cream Cheese Rolls have got to be a close second in our family!
 Punch dough down and place onto a lightly floured surface.
 Cover and allow it to rest for 10 minutes.

 While your tired dough is resting, melt 1/4 cup of butter in a small saucepan over low heat.

 2/3 cup brown sugar

 Mix well and allow the mixture to cool.

 With a rolling pin, roll the dough out into a rectangle (or oval; hey, it's not easy to roll dough into the shape of a rectangle!).
 The dough should be between 1/4 inch and 1/2 inch in thickness.

 Spread the butter-brown-sugar mixture over the dough.
 It does not have to be even.